Pennsylvania Department of Human Services

 IMPORTANT PROGRAM NOTICES

-Click here for times and weblinks
+Click here for times and weblinks in 2026

 Running into rate or service issues?
 Not to worry.
 Remember you can create those missed shifts manually once the issue is resolved, click here for instructions.